mbm-c/mbm-c/README.md

 - 🔭 I’m currently working on building applications for Amagi Media Labs.
 - 🌱 I’m currently learning Rust Programming Language
-- 💬 Ask me about Elixir, Phoenix, Ruby on Rails, GoLang, NodeJS, VueJS, Angular and how to be a polygot developer 😄
+- 💬 Ask me about Elixir, Phoenix, Ruby on Rails, GoLang, NodeJS, VueJS, Angular and how to be a polyglot developer 😄
 - 📫 How to reach me maneeshbabum@hey.com
 - 😄 Pronouns he/his